BerlinSky/athena-template/iterations.md

 + Set up an express server in a DEV project

 ### Developer's Notes
+1. Learn Express
-+ Learn npm scripts: "npm start" along with prestart and postsrart
+2. Learn npm scripts: "npm start" along with prestart and postsrart

 ### Steps to use the iteration
 1. Clone the project